 (2.)
-The great masters of the early red-figured style, who may be called the group of Euphronios.
+The great masters of the early red-figured style, who may be called the group of Euphronics.
 The work of these masters is more free and unfettered than that of the last group, and includes the best examples of fine and severe drawing.
-The artists whose works are represented in the Museum who may be grouped with Euphronios are Duris, Hieron and Brygos.
+The artists whose works are represented in the Museum who may be grouped with Euphronics are Duris, Hieron and Brygos.
 These artists were probably in full activity at the time of the Persian wars.
-Euphronios himself is placed between 500 and 450 B.C.
+Euphronics himself is placed between 500 and 450 B.C.
 (Table-cases D and E.)

 (3.)
 The later Attic masters (best represented in the Museum by Meidias, Pedestal 4) draw with yet greater freedom, but thereby lose the severe restraint that marks the vases of Euphronios and his fellows.
 At the same time, there is a decline in the interest of the subject represented.
-Mythological subjects are treated more loosely with less regard for the strict traditional types, vague personifications are introduced, and scenes from daily life become more numerous.
+Mythological subjects are treated more loosely, with less regard for the strict traditional types, vague personifications are introduced, and scenes from daily life become more numerous.

 Red-figure Style.
 Artists' Signatures.
 Compare the preceding paragraphs, the remarks in the Black-figure section (p.
-179), and section (p.
-180) and Appendix I., Table II.
+174), and Appendix I., Table I.